jknightlab/AltHapAlignR/README.md

 ### 1. Building index reference sequences

 Depending on mapper, indexing comments are different.
-This is an example of indexing sequences using bowtie2.
+These are examples of indexing reference sequences using bowtie2.

 ####  building indexes of genome sequence (PGF haplotype)